Bongo Fury

-Bongo Fury is a collaborative album by American artists Frank Zappa, Captain Beefheart, and Zappa's band the Mothers, released in October 1975.
-The live portions were recorded on May 20 and 21, 1975, at the Armadillo World Headquarters in Austin, Texas.
-Tracks 5, 6 and 9 (intro only) are studio tracks recorded in January 1975 during the sessions which produced One Size Fits All (1975) and much of Studio Tan (1978).
+Bongo Fury is a collaborative album by American experimental rock musicians Frank Zappa, Captain Beefheart, and Zappa's band the Mothers, released in October 1975.
+It contains material recorded live in concert and in the studio.

+The album was the first collaboration between Zappa and Beefheart in about five years due to creative and personal tensions, and was their final major collaboration.